AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-10-18-higher-order-components/index.md

 ---
-title: What Are Higher-Order Components in React?
+title: Higher-Order Components in React
-description: Higher-order components are one of React's most popular design patterns, allowing you to define reusable stateful logic and create powerful, flexible components.
+description: Higher-order components are an old but popular design in React prior to the introduction of hooks, allowing you to define reusable stateful logic.
 keywords: [higher-order components]
 categories: [react, design-patterns]
 lastUpdated: 2020-11-10